the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [3.12.5] 2015-10-28 =

+* Fix - Resolve JS errors on various views where geolocation data is anticipated but unavailable (thanks to @jesse_fo and everyone else who reported this)

 = [3.12.4] 2015-10-15 =

 * Tweak - Altered our build process to remove utilities and libraries not needed in the finished product (our thanks to both Jay and jbrinley for highlighting this problem)